This post may contain affiliate links. Please read our disclosure policy.

 Fully cooked salmon filets are in a skillet.

 Miso glazed salmon is one of my favorite ways to prepare salmon filets!
+There’s nothing I love more than the versatility of miso paste, I use it in everything.
 The glaze is salty, savory, and just sweet enough to balance it all out perfectly.
-I recently paired it with Asian cucumber salad and all I can say is wow.
-Everything was so boldly flavored that I forgot my dinner was on the healthier side!
-Salmon’s one of my favorite proteins to eat, especially with this recipe.
+I recently paired it with Asian cucumber salad, a pile of fluffy Coconut Rice and all I can say is wow.
+Salmon’s one of my favorite proteins to cook with, especially this recipe.

 Baking the salmon with this easy method ensures the best tender and flaky salmon every single time.
 Also, I recommend using a meat thermometer if you have one!
 It takes all of the guesswork out of cooking meats like this.
 Once the salmon reaches an internal temperature of 125°F, it’s safe and ready to eat.
 Perfectly cooked salmon is easy to achieve with this simple process!